canaknesil/limon/docs/src/values.md

 #<true>
 ```

-Note: Unary minus operation should be closed in parenthesis.
+Note: Unary minus operation should be enclosed in parenthesis.
 This
 is to prevent syntax confusion.

 ```